Proof of Vaccination

 You can check the status of your submission in the SHC Portal.
 Use this guide to determine the status of your submission.

-As of June 7, you are no longer required to participate in the ongoing testing program if you satisfy the following criteria:
+You are not required to participate in the ongoing testing program if you satisfy the following criteria:

 - It has been two weeks since your final vaccine dose,